Name Variates: Mephistophiles, Mephistophilis, Mesphito, Memostophiles, Methosophiles, Megastophiles, Mephisto, Mephist, Hemostophile, Mephistophielis

 Hemostophile is written to help the witch summon, see, and psychically analyze the character of demons.
 He’s the lord of deception and a master of illusion; he can teach the art of shapeshifting and impart infernal famuli to the witch.

 According to The Sixth and Seventh Books of Moses, Mephistophiles can impart guidance regarding any art or skill and grants excellent familiars.
-In addition to this, he brings forth treasure from the earth.
+In addition to this, he brings forth treasure from the earth, and he is said to appear as a male youth.

 According to The Black Raven, Mephistophilis is the master of various arts and rules over luck or fortune.
 He can be called upon to cause instantaneous learning, but the grimoire specifies that Mephistophilis must be summoned four times (?).
 Mesphito takes on something of a tutelary role in this grimoire, comparable in nature to the role which Lucifuge plays.
 The legions which follow Mephistophilis bring about infamously quick results.